Arthi-chaud/arthi-chaud.github.io/_drafts/packed.md

 This confirms that there is a computing overhead causes by our monadic abstraction of pointer manipulation.

 ## Future work and conclusion

+Ok, so using only a library, with no compiler modifications, we somewhat managed to leverage the speed-ups allowed by packed data.
+However, because of it's shallow embedding (i.e. it's just a library), we suffer from performance overhead, which can hardly be bypassed without changing the compiler.

+A solution would be to rewrite the library so that `PackedReader` generates an AST, which would be used to generate C call.
+Then, using Template Haskell, we could inject an FFI call back into the Haskell code.
+This would allow us to avoid the computing overhead caused by our monadic approach.

+I only rely on types to ensure the correctness of reading operations on packed data.
+I am actually curious to see if this library-based approach would work on other strongly-typed languages like Rust, Scala or maybe even TypeScript.

+I talked about servers and clients in the introduction.
+For web services, it's common to use JSON.
+It would be interesting to see if it is possible to use a JSON byte string as-is on the client-side, without the need for a deserialisation step, using a strongly-types interface like in `packed-data`.